If you’re wondering what are the best meats for fondue, this article is for you.

 Although it’s a somewhat expensive choice of meat, the lobster will make your fondue lunch or dinner special.
 Don’t forget to take off the shell fists.
 Lobster is quite delicate, so it’s best to prepare it in broth, instead of oil.
 Otherwise, your lobster meat will become chewy and tough.

 There’s a wide array of fish to pick from.
 Therefore, you’re practically spoiled for options in this regard.
-I highly recommend using smoked salmon or tuna, as they’re rich in antioxidants.
+I highly recommend using good-quality smoked salmon or tuna, as they’re rich in antioxidants.

 Watch this video to know more: